 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by Sunday, January 13, 2019, at 23:59 PST.
+However, delegates who wish to be considered for an award must submit their position papers by February 7th, 2020, at 23:59 PST.
 More information about position papers can be found on page 3 of the Background Guide.

-Inaya Ali | Director
+Vivian Liang | Director

-Jonathan Chan | Chair
+Jasmine Lin | Chair

-Lincoln Lee | Assistant Director
+Luke Jouflas | Assistant Director

 Luke Jouflas is a junior at Bellarmine Preparatory School in Washington, and is honored to be serving as your assistant director for VMUN 2020.
 Luke was on VMUN’s 2019 UNHRC as his eighth conference and absolutely loved the interesting and lively debate that it provided.
 Now, on what will be his sixteenth Model UN conference, he hopes he can provide the same opportunity to others.
 MUN has helped him grow in ways that he could not have imagined when he attended his first conference in 2017, and it has become an integral part of his life.
 However, when he isn’t in committee, he enjoys just about anything outdoors: you can find him skiing, rock climbing or hiking more often than not.